Avian Influenza

 Low Mortality

-Highly Pathogenic Form Symptoms:
+Symptoms of Highly Pathogenic Form of Avian Influenza:

 Facial swelling